kenhuang41/kenhuang41.github.io/index.md

-# Welcome to my website, stranger!

-Not too sure what I'm doing here but hopefully it looks okayy~

-## Me

 Heyo!
 I'm a sophomore studying Operations Research and Financial Engineering at Princeton University, and I'm pursuing a career in data science.
 Feel free to take a look around the website at some of things I've been working on!

 [Timeline](./timeline){:target="_blank"}